 FAVOURITE PASTIME: Spending time in the outdoors.

-Shawn was then asked about purchasing Baird Construction, and why he wanted to be in business for himself.
+Shawn was then asked about purchasing an existing construction company, and why he wanted to be in business for himself.
 His response was:

 OTTAWA ARCHITECTURAL CONSERVATION AWARDS